What sets West Hollywood Couples Therapy Clinic apart from other LA gay therapists and LA gay therapy clinics?

 How does therapy work?

-In West Hollywood Couples Clinic the therapeutic process is built of 3 Power-Steps (ARC) to create rapid and profound transformation in the lives of our clients:
+In West Hollywood Couples Clinic we developed a unique therapeutic approach built of 3 Power-Steps (ARC) to create rapid and profound transformation in the lives of our clients:

 Awareness – The first Power-Step is an evaluation that is geared toward gaining awareness and insight into the current situation that brought you in.
 Here our goal is to understand past and present patterns, and to determine the root cause(s) of current challenges.
 It is during this step that we also clearly define the ultimate goal for our work together, as well as the evidence procedure which will show us that our work has been a total success.
 The Awareness Power-Step is a crucial step that identifies both the problem and the solution.